On this page

 Common questions

 What is the best GitHub repo for system design?
-For most people, donnemartin/system-design-primer is the best single repository.
-It is comprehensive, well organized, and covers both the fundamentals and interview preparation.
+For most people, donnemartin/system-design-primer is the best single repository for fundamentals.
+For interview preparation specifically, pair it with the official design-gurus/grokking-system-design repo, which organizes the material around reusable patterns.

 Is the System Design Primer enough to prepare for interviews?
 It is an excellent foundation and covers the core concepts well.
 What it does not give you is a fixed study sequence, fully worked interview case studies, or any feedback on your own designs.
 Many people pair it with a structured course for those.